alifma/obroline-frontend/README.md

 # Obroline-Frontend
 Repository for Frontend of RealTime Chatting Application built using VueJS.
-The build version already included on [obroline-backend].
+The build version already included [here](https://github.com/alifma/obroline-backend).
 ## Demo
-You can try demo of this application [here](http://52.91.116.102:4000)
+You can try demo of this application [here](http://obroline.alifma.com)

 ## Installation
 1. Clone this repository